-Best Microsoft Teams features – 18 hidden gems to use
+Best Microsoft Teams features – 25 hidden gems we use

 If only there were some under the radar Microsoft Teams features that you could get your hands on.